till-s/mecatica-usb/README.md

 ## Introduction

-Mecatica Usb is a versatile and generic USB-2-device implementation in VHDL supporting an ULPI-standard interface (using an off-the shelf ULPI PHY chip).
+Mecatica Usb is a versatile and generic USB-2-device implementation in VHDL supporting an ULPI-standard interface (e.g., driving an off-the shelf ULPI PHY chip).

 The main use-case are FPGA applications which benefit from a high- or full-speed USB-2 interface.

 A few generic function classes (CDC-ACM, CDC-ECM) are implemented which can be connected to the generic core IP.
-USB descriptors can be created using a python tool.
-Users may create their own endpoint implementations and attach these to the USB-2 core.
+USB descriptors are generated easily with a python tool.
+Users may also create their own endpoint implementations and attach these to the USB-2 core.

-An example design for the Digilent-ZYBO board is provided which instantiates the USB-2 core as well as some functions (including an example for isochronous transfers) is included.
+An example design for the Digilent-ZYBO board is provided.
+This example design instantiates the USB-2 core as well as some functions (including an example demonstrating isochronous transfers) is included.

 ### What About USB-3

 To date, no Xilinx-FPGA family MGT supports the USB-3 standard; therefore, no effort has been made to support USB-3.
-However, for many applications USB-2 still provides attractive medium-speed connectivity for data transfer and/or management tasks and at the same time can supply power (USB-C) over a single cable.
+However, for many applications USB-2 still provides attractive medium-speed connectivity for data transfer and/or management tasks and at the same time is capable of supplying power (USB-C) over a single cable.

 ## License